shrutin0492/Transfer-Learning-and-Optimization-in-CNNs-for-Brain-Tumor-Detection/README.md

-# Cloud_Computing_Mini_Project
-Transfer Learning and Optimization in CNNs for Brain Tumor Detection
+# Transfer Learning and Optimization in CNNs for Brain Tumor Detection